 Solar will generally work anywhere in Australia, but it will work better under certain conditions.
 You'll need to consider:

-- Location: Southern regions like Hobart will receive less sunlight than northern areas like Darwin.
+- Location: Southern regions like Hobart receive less sunlight than northern areas like Darwin.

 - Roof: Check which direction your roof faces.
 North-facing panels catch the most sunlight, but even south-facing panels can still produce about 80% of their rated power.

-- Shade: Make sure there are no trees, power lines or other structures shading your roof.
+- Shade: Ideally there should be no trees, power lines or other structures shading your roof.

 - Council: Find out what approvals you'll need from your local council.

-Solar PV systems seem complex, but there are just two main components you need to worry about: the panels and the inverter.
-You can also add a battery to store any surplus energy.
+Solar PV systems are complex, but there are two main components you need to know about: the panels and the inverter.

-Our solar panel reviews reveals that most brands perform around the same, so you can feel confident in most of the panels we've tested.
-The main difference is price.
+Our solar panel reviews reveal that the tested panels generally perform according to their claimed power capacity, so you can feel confident in most of the panels we've tested.
+The main differences are price and warranty.

-"However, panel price alone isn't an indicator that one panel will be better than another.
-More expensive panels may work better in the long term, but with cheaper panels you might be able to put more on," says Chris.
+Panel price alone isn't an indicator that one panel will be better than another.
+More expensive panels may work better in the long term, but with cheaper panels you might be able to put more onChris Barnes, CHOICE solar expert

 You need to consider warranty too.
 Solar panels generally have two warranties – one for the panels themselves, and another for the panels' performance.
 Make sure you're clear on which warranty a retailer is talking about.
 A 25-year warranty sounds great, but if it's only for the performance you could be left in the lurch if the panels themselves are faulty.